Hecke orbits on Shimura varieties of Hodge type: Introduction

-More generally the perfection of $C^{/x}$ admits the structure of a (functor to) nilpotent Lie $\mathbb{Q}_p$-algebra(s) whose Dieudonn\'e module is $\mathfrak{a}:=\mathfrak{a}^+[\tfrac{1}{p}]$.
-More canonically, the perfection of $C^{/x}$ is a trivial torsor for a unipotent formal group $\tilde{\Pi}(\mathfrak{a})$ related to the aforementioned nilpotent Lie algebra by the Baker--Campbell--Hausdorff formula.
+More generally the perfection of $C^{/x}$ admits the structure of a (functor to) nilpotent Lie $\qp$-algebra(s) whose Dieudonn\'e module is $\mfa\coloneqq \mfap[\tfrac{1}{p}]$.
+More canonically, the perfection of $C^{/x}$ is a trivial torsor for a unipotent formal group $\tilde{\Pi}(\mfa)$ related to the aforementioned nilpotent Lie algebra by the Baker--Campbell--Hausdorff formula.
 In the Siegel case, this unipotent formal group is the identity component of the group of self-quasi isogenies (compatible with the polarisation up to a scalar) of the $p$-divisible group $A_x[p^{\infty}]$.
-These results come from the perspective of Caraiani--Scholze, \cite{CaraianiScholze}, on $C$ and the perspective of Kim, \cite{KimCentralLeaves}, on $C^{/x}$.
+These results come from the perspective of Caraiani--Scholze, \cite{CaraianiScholze}, on $C$ and the perspective of Kim \cite{KimCentralLeaves}, on $C^{/x}$.

-We note that our generalisation of Serre--Tate coordinates is different from the notion of a $p$-divisible cascade given by Moonen in \cite{MoonenSerreTate}.
-Our alternative definition is necessary in our work since in the Hodge type case the deformation spaces we consider do not have in general a cascade structure.
-Already in the $\mu$-ordinary case, all we can hope for is a \textit{shifted subcascade} in the sense of \cite{ShankarZhou} (c.f. \cite{HongHodgeNewton}) and, as far as we can see, there is no way to run our arguments with shifted subcascades.
+\begin{Rem} We note that our generalisation of Serre--Tate coordinates is different from the notion of a $p$-divisible cascade given by Moonen in \cite{MoonenSerreTate}.
+Our alternative definition is necessary in our work since in the Hodge type case the deformation spaces we consider generally do not have a cascade structure.
+Already in the $\mu$-ordinary case, all we can hope for is a \textit{shifted subcascade} in the sense of \cite{ShankarZhou} (cf. \cite{HongHodgeNewton}) and, as far as we can see, there is no way to run our arguments with shifted subcascades. \end{Rem} \begin{Rem} We note that the \DL \vphantom{} $\mfa$ is often non-commutative even when $[b]$ is $\mu$-ordinary.
+For example, for the Picard modular surface associated to an imaginary quadratic field $E$ at a prime $p$ which is inert in $E$, the Lie algebra $\mfa$ is an extension of an abelian \DL \vphantom{} of slope $1$ by an abelian \DL \vphantom{} of slope $1/2$. \end{Rem} \begin{Rem} Our notion of generalised Serre--Tate coordinates was discovered independently by Chai--Oort, see \cite{ChaiOortRigidity} and \cite{LetterChaiToMoonen}.
+They use a slightly different perspective and different terminology, see Section \ref{Sec:Rigidity} for a comparison. \end{Rem}